PACAF leaders promote Arctic Defense and Security Orientation course

 |0

-This work, PACAF leaders promote Arctic Defense and Security Orientation course [Image 2 of 2], by A1C Emily Farnsworth, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, PACAF leaders promote Arctic Defense and Security Orientation course, by SSgt Curt Beach, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT